oceanprotocol/docs/user-guides/how-to-df-estimate-apy.md

 Before we start, let's do a quick recap.

 Rewards are earned by users that hold and use their veOCEAN to help the protocol improve and grow.
 Here are some good lessons to improve the outcome of your APY.
 1. To improve your yield, you will need to make good decisions for how long you'll choose to lock.
-The best way to do this is to learn how [Time Locking](/rewards/veocean.md#veocean-time-locking) and [Linear Decay](/rewards/veocean.md#linear-decaywork) function.
+The best way to do this is to learn how [Time Locking](/rewards/veocean.md#veocean-time-locking) and [Linear Decay](/rewards/veocean.md#linear-decay) function.
 2. APYs are always initially calculated by dividing the amount of OCEAN you have received from rewards, by the relative amount of OCEAN you have locked up.
 3. As a rule: _Wherever APYs are provided to the user in the app (df.oceandao.org), they are caclulated assuming an initial 4-year lock up period with a weekly schedule of compounding rewards into an updated 4-year lock.
-This estimate works provided current: number of users, reward emissions, and other reward parameters stay constant while excluding all tx fees_
+This estimate works provided current: number of users, reward emissions, and other reward parameters stay constant while excluding all tx fees._

 Now that we got that out of the way, let's work through the examples and keep it as simple as possible.